 If you and your students get started with Empatico, we encourage you to join us in the #SmartPlanet conversation.

 Focus on Ages 7-11

 As an educator, I am sure you would agree with research that shows having early positive experiences with diverse types of people can strongly influence how children develop perceptions of others in the future.
 Empatico’s activities incorporate insights from child development research in order to create meaningful experiences and positive perceptions among children around the world.
 In addition to the research Empatico has pointed to, SEL research, as noted by CASEL, has also shown us that “the five sets of SEL competencies are important from very early in life but are especially relevant as children begin to spend time with adults outside the home and to socialize with peers”.
 While plans to expand to additional age groups are being considered by Empatico, the decision to first focus on young ages is a smart one and is backed by research.

 How Do I Sign Up?

-An early version of Empatico launches early November 2017 for teachers with students ages 8-10 who are conversational in English.
-To participate in Empatico, teachers must have access to at least one computer device with a camera.
+To participate in Empatico teachers and students need to be conversational in English, and must have access to at least one computer device with a camera.
 Visit empatico.org to sign up for access.
 Once you sign up you will complete four easy steps, and then you will be on your way to connecting to a partner classroom.